How Long Does Valium Stay in Your System? Valium Half Life

 Hair Test

-Valium can be detected in hair follicles for up to 90 days or even longer, depending on the length of hair tested.
+Because hair grows slowly, Valium can be detected for up to 90 days—or even longer—based on the length of the sample collected.

 How long does Valium stay in your urine?